sseshadr/CarND-Traffic-Sign-Classifier-Project/writeup_trafficSigns.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](fillthis.com)
+You're reading it :)!
+[Here](https://github.com/sseshadr/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) is the code.
+Note that the numbers may differ since the runs don't match exactly.
+But it should always pass the requirements.

 ###Data Set Summary & Exploration